Covid-19 forces limitation awareness on Irish Markets

 A new Irish gambling authority If other European counties already applied limitations, are we next?

-UK & I won’t be the first country to apply online gambling restrictions.
-Earlier this month, online gambling was banned in Latvia, while Spain and the UK restricted TV & Radio advertising..
+UK & Ireland won’t be the first countries to apply online gambling restrictions.
+Earlier this month, online gambling was banned in Latvia, while Spain and the UK restricted TV & Radio advertising.
 Sweden also was looking at applying similar changes when Swedish Social Security Minister Ardalan Shekarabi offered a set of restrictive measures which included implementing a deposit limit and even session time limits.

 With all this change, it begs the question of whether Ireland proposed limitations will be anything less than mandatory.